 After the Civil War, in which the town lost more than 500 Confederate fighters, Raleigh and August Air Lines (now CSX) made its way through Aberdeen, and the turpentine, resin and tar industry grew.
 The first post office was built in 1877, and in 1881 a rail link was made from Blues Crossing to the Raleigh and August main track.

 By 1888, the town renamed from Blues Crossing to become Aberdeen.
 Four years later John Blue built a connecting line from the Raleigh and August main east to Fayetteville and the Cape Fear River.
 Aberdeen soon became the hub for getting tar related products to market.

-The elevation of Aberdeen at town center is 339 feet above sea level.
+The elevation of Aberdeen, NC is 344 feet above sea level.